YINI-lang/YINI-spec/YINI-Specification.md

 The `+` operator in YINI is exclusively a string concatenation operator.
 YINI does not define numeric addition.

-To keep concatenation unambiguous, the first operand in any concatenation expression MUST be a string literal.

 **In strict mode**, all concatenation operands MUST be string literals.
-This includes Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings. **Rationale:** This rule restricts implicit string conversion in strict mode.
-This keeps the `+` operator narrowly defined as a string-joining operator, which avoids confusion with numeric addition and preserves predictable strict-mode validation.

-**In lenient mode**, concatenation MAY also accept operands of the **simple/scalar types** and the **null type** after the first operand.
+This keeps concatenation clear, deterministic, human-readable, and intentionally limited.
+This includes Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings.

+**In lenient mode**, if a `+` expression contains at least one string literal, the entire expression is treated as string concatenation.
+Numeric addition is not performed.
+Non-string scalar operands MUST first be converted to their parsed scalar canonical string representation, and the resulting string values are then concatenated from left to right.

-This means the following operands MAY be used in lenient mode after the first string literal:
+This means the following operands MAY be used in lenient mode:
 - String literals.
 - Number literals.
 - Boolean literals.